 Think of a mirror.
 A reflection is to see oneself reflected.

 A Christian is instructed to grow in love, in the word, in knowledge, in righteousness, wisdom, understanding and etc. (Rom.
 8:13-18 esp.
-V.16 keywords: children of God & V.17 keywords: heirs of God, and joint-heirs with Christ) It is a blood kin (Jesus' blood) relationship between God and each Christian and this is God's promise (Rev. 21:1-7) to give Christians all He has when time is finally over.
+V.16 keywords: children of God, V.17 keywords: heirs of God, and joint-heirs with Christ & Heb.
+2:11: keywords: he (Jesus) is not ashamed to call them brethren) It is a blood kin (Jesus' blood) relationship between God and each Christian and this is God's promise (Rev. 21:1-7) to give Christians all He has when time is finally over.